 The plight of our pollinators is well documented, and growing plants in your garden that are favoured by pollinators can help you play your part.
 But did you know you can also attract pollinators to your garden in winter?

-The types of plants that can attract pollinators in winter are often those that attracts birds; holly, honeysuckle or any plant that bears berries can be a real draw.
+The types of plants that can attract pollinators in winter are often those that attract birds; holly, honeysuckle or any plant that bears berries can be a real draw.
 In addition, not only do common snowdrops, winter flowering crocus, and winter flowering hellebores look gorgeous, your local pollinators will really appreciate them too!
 For further inspiration, see the RHS Perfect for Pollinators plant list.

 - The RHS Gardening with Wildlife in Mind database lists 300 desirable wildlife species, and the plants you can introduce to attract them.

 - The Wildlife Trust’s How to get Started factsheets provide information on creating wildlife ponds, feeding garden birds, making compost, and more.